diarmuidoconnor/ds-eda-template-readme/README.md

-# ServerlessREST Sddignment - Distributed Systems.
+## ServerlessREST Sddignment - Distributed Systems.

 __Name:__ ....your name .....

 This repository contains the implementation of a serverless REST API for the AWS platform.
-The infrastructure is created by a CDK stack.
+A CDK stack creates the infrastructure.
 The domain context of the API is movie reviews.

-## API endpoints.
+### API endpoints.

 [ Provide a bullet-point list of the app's endpoints (excluding the Auth API endpoints).] e.g.